Raphael-Boichot/Game-Boy-Camera-Faker/README.md

 This code is probably easy to convert to Python or another langage able to interface a webcam.
 It's up to you to deal with that, I'm just here to shows the feasability of such a process.

+You can also simulate the [DashBoy Camera](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam) which basically bypasses the MAC-GBD (no dithering).

 ## Anything else ?
 The repo comes with a similar code allowing faking a Game Boy Printer.
 Same principle, but it mimicks paper strips coming out from a Game Boy Printer.
 You can choose the paper color.
 It is optimized for publishing on social media.
 It is also implemented in the [Game Boy Camera Android manager](https://github.com/Mraulio/GBCamera-Android-Manager) in a close iteration.